yousefelassal/fullstackopen/partie11/README.md

   **Continuous integration**

   Developers practicing continuous integration merge their changes back to the main branch as often as possible.
   The developer's changes are validated by creating a build and running automated tests against the build.

+  **Continuous delivery**

+  An extension of continuous integration since it automatically deploys all code changes to a testing and/or production environment after the build stage.